O2-CH4/About_Me/README.md

 - Devoir 3
 - Devoir 4

-- Submitted problems worth 40% of the session for the graduate course on Information Theory I took during the Winter 2022 semester.
+- Submitted problems worth 40% of the session for the graduate course on Information Theory
+- Winter 2022 semester